Akichan0201/Akichan0201/README.md

 Hi 👋 My name is Akichan
 ========================

-Data Analyst - Software Engineer - Web Developer - Game Developer - Cyber Security
+Data Analyst | Data Scraper
 ----------------------------------------------------------------------------------

 I have learn code for 2 years but it doesn't mean i can't do anything.
 Cause i love to learn something new so ask me anything you want!!
 And I love coding!